 Not only do Vegans not eat any animal products whatsoever, they do not use anything that comes from an animal.
 They do not wear leather or ride in cars with leather seats.
 They do not use cosmetics or beauty products that either have animal ingredients in them or were tested using animals.
 They don't wear or use fur, wool, or silk, or eat honey.
 Vegans want nothing to do with anything that is said to 'exploit' animals or for that matter, insects, birds, or fish.
 Some are even against having pets.
-I found several raging debates (online) concerning just how far one has to go to be considered a true blue Vegan.
+If you enjoy that sort of thing, there are any number of raging online debates concerning just how far one has to go to be considered a true blue Vegan.

 Vegainism is not merely eating a vegetarian diet.
-It is a lifestyle, which, for many could accurately be characterized as a religion (the courts have thus far denied this is the case, but it looks like this may change in the near future).
+It is a lifestyle, which, for many could accurately be characterized as a religion (the courts have thus far denied this is the case, but my guess is that this will change in the near future).
 If you have followed Veganism over the past decade or so, you would realize the religious nature of Veganism, although many would adamantly deny their reasons for not using animal products are religious.
 Mostly this has to do with the fact that Vegans believe that utilizing animals in virtually any manner is inhumane; slavery; wicked; exploitative; (insert your own adjective here).

 In a somewhat different vein, I believe that the Paleo Diet has religious undertones as well.
 It is based on the premise of 'Evolutionary Eating' --- eating the sort of diet that folks from the Paleolithic Period (2.5 million years ago to 10,000 years ago) supposedly would have eaten.
-Being one of those crazy creationists as opposed to an evolutionist, I feel that despite the fact that they are eating in a manner that I believe is healthier than the typical Vegan's, their reasoning for doing so is is flawed as well.
+Being one of those CRAZY CREATIONISTS as opposed to an evolutionist, I feel that despite the fact that they are eating in a manner that I believe is healthier than the typical Vegan's, their "evolutionary" reasoning for doing so is is likewise flawed.

-I would contend that the physiological basis for such a huge percentage of people not physically / neurologically tolerating grains has far more to do with the fact that today's grains are radically different than they were even 50 years ago (GMO, intense hybridization, built in pesticides and herbicides, etc).
-The idea that that our physiology is not compatible with eating grains --- a recent evolutionary development ---- does not resonate well with most non-evolutionists.
+I would contend that the physiological basis for such a huge percentage of people not physically / neurologically tolerating grains has far more to do with the fact that TODAY'S GRAINS are radically different than they were even 50 years ago (GMO, intense hybridization, built in PESTICIDES & HERBICIDES, CHEMICALS OF ALL SORTS, etc).
+The idea that that our physiology is not compatible with eating grains --- a recent evolutionary development ---- does not resonate well with most non-evolutionists and is not why some of us eschew them.
 Although grains are clearly a biblical food, today's grains share little in common with those eaten during Bible times (HERE).
-I also happen to think that anyone trying to make a case from Scripture for not eating or using animal products (meat, milk, honey, leather, etc) is trying to defend a position that is indefensible.
+I also happen to think that anyone trying to make a biblical case for not eating or using animal products (meat, milk, honey, leather, etc) is trying to defend a position that is indefensible.

 In 1906 Stefansson went on his first polar expedition with the same, "food tastes and beliefs of the average American."
 Stefansson said this about the typical American dietary beliefs.
 "It was desirable to eat fruits and vegetables, including nuts and coarse grains.
 The less meat you ate the better for you.
 If you ate a good deal of it, you would develop rheumatism, hardening of the arteries, and high blood pressure, with a tendency to breakdown of the kidneys - in short, premature old age.
 An extreme variant had it that you would live more healthy, happily, and longer if you became a vegetarian.
 Specifically it was believed, when our field studies began, that without vegetables in your diet you would develop scurvy.
 It was a "known fact" that sailors, miners, and explorers frequently died of scurvy "because they did not have vegetables and fruits."
 This was long before Vitamin C was publicized."